control-toolbox/CTDirect.jl/test/docs/AD_backend.md

 # Benchmark for different AD backends
 The backend for ADNLPModels can be set in transcription / solve calls with the option `adnlp_backend=`.
 Possible values include the predefined(*) backends for ADNLPModels:
 - `:optimized`* Default for CTDirect.
 Forward mode for Jacobian, reverse for Gradient and forward over reverse for Hessian.
-- `:default`* Forward mode for everything.
-Significantly slower.
+- `:default`* Forward mode only.
+Significantly slower, but more rugged.
 - `:manual` Explicitely give to ADNLPModels the sparse pattern for Jacobian and Hessian.
 Uses the same forward / reverse settings as the `:optimized` predefined backend.
 - `:enzyme`* Enzyme (currently not working).